 To learn more about this subject, see the article How many sets and reps should I do?

 There must be progression in training for there to be progress at the muscular level.

 If you do the same exercises, with the same loads, the same sets, the same reps and the same rest times week after week, month after month, year after year, why should your muscle grow?

-This doesn't mean that you should make every training an adventure.
+This doesn't mean you should make every workout an adventure.

-But there needs to be progression to gain muscle mass.
+But there needs to be progression for you to gain muscle mass.

 That would be impossible to maintain for a long time.

-Adding a rep compared to last week's workout with the same weight is progression.
+Adding one rep compared to last week's workout at the same weight is progression.

-– Today I did a bit of biceps with dumbbells, I went over to the peck-deck to swell my chest, and before I left I still did some sit-ups while talking to Margarida.
+?
+Today I did a bit of bicep curls with dumbbells, I went over there on the peck-deck to swell my chest, and before I left I still did some sit-ups while chatting with Margarida.